 We use a range of strategies and tools to guide a group to the place it wants to be.The group has the answers – the knowledge, the solutions, the ideas – and the role of the facilitator is to bring these into the group space.

 Facilitation is therefore different to training or teaching.
 What we do with a group of learners is not facilitation although there are times when we do facilitate.
 In the role of teachers or trainers, we bring expert knowledge or subject-matter experience to the group.
 We may instruct, present or demonstrate and combine this with learning activities and discussion which may engage us in facilitation.
 Facilitation is one tool in a teacher/trainers toolkit.

-This means, as a general rule, the facilitator does not express her point of view, give advice, or provide information.
-A facilitator should also be careful about telling stories.
-The aim is to keep the attention away from you.
-In a sense, you should be invisible.
+This means, as a general rule, that facilitators do not express a point of view, give advice, or provide information.
+We should also be careful about telling stories.
+The aim is to keep the attention away from us.
+In a sense, we should be invisible.
 It is the group that is the focus and the group is the focus of the group, not the facilitator.
-As soon as you step out of facilitator role into advisor, instructor, storyteller, the dynamic shifts and you become the focus of attention.
-Then the process may falter and you will need to work to get the group back on track and back into the group-immersed groove.
+If we step out of facilitator role into advisor, instructor, storyteller, the dynamic shifts and the facilitator become the focus of attention.
+Then the process may falter and will require additional work to get the group back on track and back into the group-immersed groove.

 Introduce the topic

 - There might be a warm up of some sort.
 You might ask for someone to focus the group with a story or “the reason for…” or the “history of…”